galyasteffano/stelligent-nu/03-iam/README.md

 probably used the AWS web console to get the ARN for each role.
 What could you have done to your CFN template to make that unnecessary?_

+> Outputs only apply if you "create" some resource I would think...?
+That said, if we were directed to create policies instead of using aws managed ones at that point, that would make sense to output and import.

 #### Task: Stack Outputs

 Institute that change from the Question above.
 Recreate the stack as per